menu

 Compared to the rest of the country, citizens of Elberta spend much less time in their cars: on average, their commute to work is only 14.46 minutes.
 This also means that noise and pollution levels in the village are less than they would otherwise be.

-Elberta is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Elberta doesn't have a public transportation system that people use for their commute.

 Demographics